TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/backendLookArticle/backend.md

 ### Data validation

-Now something else that can add to backend complexity to a backend in code, files and directorys is data validation.
+Now something else that can add complexity to a backend in code, files and directorys is data validation.
 We touched on this in ORM's by preventing the insertion of invalid data and checking syntax but this goes much deeper.

-First a big concept in backend is never trusting incoming data to defend against attck's possible error's when inserting data or sending it of elsewhere for reponses.
-We enforce this by type checking incoming data so many backend's use something like a npm package called zod.
-This then lead's to another folder called pipe's(or name's like validation maybe schema) when you define your zod scheme's and a zod scheme is pretty much a model for incoming api request data.
+First a big concept in backend is never trusting incoming data.
+Every request can contain could include malicious or unexpected data so we need to validate the data prevent database error or secruty issues.
+We do this by type checking incoming data so many backend's use something like a npm package called zod.
+This then lead's to another folder called pipe's(or name's like validation maybe schema) where you define your zod scheme's and a zod scheme is pretty much a model for incoming api request data.
+This makes sure incomding data is exctally what you want it to be in type and length.

+So expect or implement some from of validation from a backend.

+## Afterword

+Andddd that's pretty much it!
+Hopfully you learned something here I spent lot's of time on this over 2700 words!
+Longest article I have ever writen.
+If you want to see other stuff I have made just look around I guess and have a good day!